code4coin/001-SQL-Structured-Query-Language-/002 SQL MASTERY: LEVEL UP TO DATA PRO/MODULE 01: EVOLUTION OF DATA STORAGE/CHAPTER 01 - WRITE ON PAPER.md

 > METADATA

 - employee_data is a text file
-- each row represent individual employee in the organization
+- each row represents an individual employee
-- each row consist of employee information such as employee id, name, department, salary
+- columns: EmployeeID, Name, Department, Salary

 > Now I need your help with following tasks, please
 1. What is the employee id of **Robert Miller** from *HR* Department